ingride-n/kafka-java-programming-101/README.md

 ```
 kafka-topics.sh
 ```
-3. Add the Kafka CLI commands to your `PATH` variable.
-Append the following line at the end of your `~/.bash_profile`.
+3. Add the Kafka CLI commands to your `PATH` variable by appending the following line at the end of your `~/.bash_profile`.
 To get an accurate path to your kafka `bin` directory, execute `pwd` from that location.
 ```
 export PATH="$PATH:Users/<user>/kafka_2.12-<version>/bin"
 ```